pdizdar/FetchExpenseAndRewards/README.md

 # FetchExpenseAndRewards
+This notebook contains Fetch expense and rewards data from January 2022 to September 2022.
+My analysis will show which month/(s) exceeds the monthly budget set at 900, correlation between expenses and rewards earned, expenses by category, by store and by month as well as by specific store.
+The five (5) required features are referenced throughout the notebook.

 ### Packages that need to be installed to run this project
 Download the latest version of python from https://www.python.org/downloads/ and follow the recommended steps